valencik/mastersAPSC/documents/thesis/thesis.md

 Chapter 5 details the usage of tools and techniques from text mining.
 A paper recommender system is built in the [Similar Papers](#similar-papers) section by using a modification of cosine similarity.
-The second component of this chapter analyzes author names to build a system of finding authors that may have multiple identifications in the NSR.
+The second component of this chapter analyzes author names to build a system of finding authors who may have multiple identifications in the NSR.

-Chapter 6 discusses two common data mining techniques and their application with regard to the NSR data.
+Chapter 6 discusses two common data mining techniques and their applications with regard to the NSR data.
 Association mining is performed on nuclides in papers, author names in papers, and author names in selectors.
 In the [Cluster Analysis](#cluster-analysis) section, K-means is used to cluster authors.